-The runtime is designed to be used outside of a browser.
-As a result, the environment drops support for browser specific Js APIs in favor of more standard OS APIs like HTTP and file system libraries.
+The runtime is designed to be used outside a browser.
+As a result, the environment drops support for browser specific JS APIs in favor of more standard OS APIs like HTTP and file system libraries.

 Node provides a variety of advantages in terms of web server development:

 Exceptional performance!
 Node was created to improve online application performance and scalability, and it’s a solid answer for many typical web-development issues.